 - Trump backed the QAnon conspiracy theory again in an October 15 town hall on NBC, stating: “I know nothing about it.
 I do know they are very much against pedophilia.
 They fight it very hard, but I know nothing about it.”

 - Trump has amplified QAnon-promoting Twitter accounts in at least 258 instances, according to a Media Matters count.

 - Trump endorsed Georgia congressional candidate Marjorie Taylor Greene, who has promoted QAnon on social media, said that she follows the conspiracy theory, and claimed that “Q” is a “patriot” and “worth listening to.”
 Trump tweeted on August 12: “Congratulations to future Republican Star Marjorie Taylor Greene on a big Congressional primary win in Georgia against a very tough and smart opponent.
 Marjorie is strong on everything and never gives up - a real WINNER!”

-- Trump, the National Congressional Campaign Committee, and the Colorado Republican Party have all backed the Colorado congressional campaign of Lauren Boebert, who has expressed support for QAnon.
+- Trump and the National Congressional Campaign Committee have both backed the Colorado congressional campaign of Lauren Boebert, who has expressed support for QAnon.
 (Boebert has attempted to distance herself from the conspiracy theory after criticism.)